grantcolley/dotnetwhat/README.md

     public TValue value;    // Value of entry
 }
 ```
-Here is a step-by-step example of how `Hash Codes` Work in Dictionary.
+Here is a step-by-step example of how `Hash Codes` works in Dictionary.
 ```C#
 var dict = new Dictionary<string, int>();
 dict["apple"] = 42;